codepress/admin-columns/readme.txt

 = 2.0.0 =
 * [Notice!!]
 Custom Fields has been removed ( now available as a paid addon )
 * [Notice!!]
-Database needs an update, make sure to backup first!
+Database needs an update, make sure to backup first
 * [Notice!!]
-Some filters and hooks have been changed, check documentation.
+Some filters and hooks have been changed, see online documentation *
-*
 * [Updated] Extensive refactoring of the code with improved API
 * [Updated] New UI with responsive design